hashicorp/packer/website/source/docs/builders/openstack.html.md

 -   `ssh_ip_version` (string) - The IP version to use for SSH connections, valid values are `4` and `6`.
-Useful on dual stacked instances where the default behaviour is to connect via whichever IP address is returned first from the OpenStack API.
+Useful on dual stacked instances where the default behavior is to connect via whichever IP address is returned first from the OpenStack API.

 -   `ssh_keypair_name` (string) - If specified, this is the key that will be